US STOCKS-Wall St flat; energy shares, Morgan Stanley results weigh

 By Caroline Valetkevitch

-Oct 19 (Reuters) - U.S. stocks ended with slight gains on Monday as investors were cautious at the start of a heavy week of earnings, but advances in top tech names gave some support.

-The Dow and S&P 500 pared losses late in the session while the Nasdaq added to gains.
-Nike, up 2.1 percent, helped the Dow.
+Oct 19 (Reuters) - Weak quarterly results from Morgan Stanley and sliding oil prices weighed on U.S. stocks in late trading Monday, offsetting a rebound in biotech shares.

-The energy index fell 1.9 percent as U.S. crude oil fell 2.9 percent.
-Copper fell after data showed a slowdown in China’s economic growth.
+The energy index fell 2.2 percent as U.S. crude oil fell 2.9 percent.
+Copper fell after data showing a slowdown in China’s economic growth.

-“Energy and oil prices were down today, the industrials and materials sectors, so that took a little bit off the enthusiasm for equities,” said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.

-“After such a significant rally, we’re back at a level where we anticipated we’d see a little pressure.”

-Morgan Stanley’s shares fell 4.8 percent to $32.32.
-The bank’s profit fell for the second straight quarter, capping mostly downbeat quarterly results from major U.S. banks.
+Morgan Stanley’s shares fell 5.5 percent to $32.09 after the bank’s profit fell for the second straight quarter, capping mostly downbeat quarterly results from major U.S. banks.
+The stock recorded its biggest results-day decline since 2009.

+“People are waiting for an onslaught of earnings,” said Peter Tuz, president of Chase Investment Counsel in Charlottesville, Virginia.

+“There’s been enough negative guidance about the future to make people skeptical about the direction of the market.”

 Several Dow components are posting quarterly results this week, including Caterpillar, Boeing and Coca-Cola .
 S&P 500 earnings are expected to have declined about 4 percent in the third quarter from a year ago, according to Thomson Reuters data.

-U.S. homebuilder sentiment improved in October, with the NAHB/Wells Fargo Housing Market index rising more than expected.
-An index of housing stocks was up 0.3 percent.
+U.S. homebuilder sentiment improved in October, with the NAHB/Wells Fargo Housing Market index rising to 64, ahead of the 62 expected.
+An index of housing stocks was up 0.1 percent.

+Halliburton fell 2.0 percent to $37.05 after reporting a bigger-than-expected drop in quarterly revenue.

-Weight Watchers more than doubled in value to $13.92 after it said Oprah Winfrey will buy a 10-percent stake in the company and join its board.
+Weight Watchers doubled in value to $13.97 after it said Oprah Winfrey will buy a 10-percent stake in the company and join its board.

-The S&P 500 posted 22 new 52-week highs and 3 new lows; the Nasdaq recorded 53 new highs and 40 new lows.
-(Editing by Don Sebastian and Nick Zieminski)
+The S&P 500 posted 17 new 52-week highs and 3 lows; the Nasdaq recorded 47 new highs and 37 lows.
+(Additional reporting by Abhiram Nandakumar in Bengaluru; Editing by Don Sebastian and Nick Zieminski)